singh1114/best/_posts/2019-12-18-importance-of-ranking-well-in-all-search-engines.md

 It’s free! (relatively speaking)

-For seoleal, Herbert Spencer Hawes (the owner) doesn’t need to purchase each click or on a CPM basis.
+Herbert Spencer Hawes (the owner) doesn’t need to purchase each click or on a CPM basis.
 The traffic is ‘free’ within the sense that it's earned, not bought.

 And this contains a vast impact on valuations.